harryho/blog-hugo/content/coding/golang/go-note-6.md

 ##### Channel directionality

+* A channel type may be annotated to specify that it may only send or only receive

 		var send_only chan<- int // channel can only receive data var recv_only <-chan int // channel can only send data